 Understanding how the draw system works in each state is the key to success.
 Luckily Colorado has a very straightforward system.
 The following advice can also help you to unlock the system and go on hunts more often.

 Primitive weapon advantage

 First off, apply for the hunt choices that are possibly in reach.
 We have all heard it said that if you venture from roads, then your chances are better of getting a buck.
 This is also true of drawing a tag.
 If you are in shape and versatile among weapon types, then you will be able to draw more Colorado deer tags over a given period of time than spending decades waiting to draw one opportunity to rifle hunt in Colorado.
-There are hunt choices that will require you to be very physical, maybe even backpack or horseback, to find success.
+There are hunt choices that will require you to be very physical, maybe even backpack, hire pack goats/llamas or even horseback, to find success.
 These hunt choices may also require you to hunt with a bow or a muzzleloader.
 Before you immediately say that you will not consider this, you should know that these primitive weapon hunt choices can be drawn in a just a fraction of the years that it takes to draw a high demand rifle deer choice in the same exact unit.

-Colorado mule deer breakdown
+Colorado's 2017 mule deer breakdown

 Current mule deer herd condition